Space: The Ultimate Frontier by Michael Sharpe (TAJ Big Books) (London: Taj Books International, 2006)

 "The culmination of the Mercury/Vostok projects brought the curtain down on the first chapter in space exploration.
 They had paved the way for . . . what had so recently been thought impossible--putting a man on the moon."-Michael Sharpe (9)

-This book is so huge that it defies capture in photos/scans.
+This book is so huge that it defies capture in scans.
+Most of these pictures were taken on my phone in 2022, though the bibliolage was done in 2014.

 Big gap since last post.
 HUGE new bibliolage, biggest ever.
 Elephantine.
 Each page the size of a road map, and many of the images took up the whole page, as big as a Cape Canaveral rocket launch, a Titan V, a Sputnik, Apollo I through Infinity.
 NASA (and the publisher) reached for the gods--and found them multi-form, in the image of the human ego.